egvijayanand/dotnet-maui-templates/README.md

   `-ni` | `--nightly` This is a Boolean parameter - Default value is `false`. _Can also be used with the CPM option too_.

+  Update: When creating MAUI projects with Nightly build opted-in with template v5.6.0 or later, the CI package source configuration process is automated with a local NuGet.config file.
+So, no need for any manual steps. _Only required when earlier templates version is used._

   Note: For this work, add the following URL as a NuGet package source (make use of the command) and more details [here](https://github.com/dotnet/maui/wiki/Nightly-Builds "Nightly Builds"):

   *.NET MAUI getting released as NuGet packages is supported only from .NET 8.
 So, this nightly build option won't work with .NET 7 and earlier.*